-On all surfaces and in all conditions, the latest rally car from ŠKODA Motorsport, the FABIA R5, has enjoyed unprecedented success in its first two seasons.
+On all surfaces and in all conditions, the latest rally car from ŠKODA Motorsport, the FABIA R5, has enjoyed unprecedented success in three seasons.
 Whether placed in the hands of the ŠKODA works team, or one of the many customer teams clamouring for the chance to put one through its paces, it has enjoyed success all over the world.

 Development of the ŠKODA FABIA R5 engine

 The development of the ŠKODA FABIA R5s power unit has evolved since the ŠKODA Motorsport team decided to enter the R5 category.
 The rules at the time did not allow the use of anything other than a mass-produced 1.6-liter turbocharged engine, which is still not part of the Volkswagen combine's portfolio of power units.